Masters Degree in Prosthetics and Orthotics: Program Information

 Certification and Continuing Education

 The most comprehensive certification for a graduate with a master's degree in prosthetics and orthotics is the Orthotist and Prosthetist Certification from the American Board for Certification (ABC) in Orthotics, Prosthetics and Pedorthics.
-This optional certification allows prepares prosthetics professionals to manage the care of patients, including assessment, planning, fitting and follow-up.
+This optional certification allows prosthetics professionals to manage the care of patients, including assessment, planning, fitting and follow-up.
 To maintain the certification, every five years there is a Mandatory Continuing Education (MCE) plan.
 Courses must be approved by ABC, and may be found through ABC or the AOPA.

 Related to Masters Degree in Prosthetics and Orthotics: Program Information